cltk/cltk/README.md

 Citation
 --------

 Each major release of the CLTK is given a [DOI](http://en.wikipedia.org/wiki/Digital_object_identifier), a type of unique identity for digital documents.
 This DOI ought to be included in your citation, as it will allow your readers to reproduce your scholarship should the CLTK's API or codebase change.
-To find the CLTK's current DOI, observe the blue `DOI` button in the repository's home (`README.md`).
+To find the CLTK's current DOI, observe the blue `DOI` button in the repository's home on GitHub.
 To the end of your bibliographic entry, append `DOI ` plus the current identifier.

 Therefore, please cite as follows:
 ```
 Kyle P. Johnson et al..
 (2014-2015).
 CLTK: The Classical Language Toolkit.
-DOI 10.5281/zenodo.32167
+DOI 10.5281/zenodo.<current_release_id>
 ```

 A style-neutral BibTeX entry would look like this: